 However, as far as I know, Fox pretty much can hold out on the rights just as long as they keep making movies.
 X-Men Origins: Wolverine was an obvious attempt to keep the franchise in Fox's pocket by avoiding the mess that X-Men: The Last Stand created altogether.
 With announcements for a Wolverine sequel and a Deadpool spin-off, it looks like Fox will have a tight grip on this franchise for years.

 That doesn't mean Marvel shouldn't attempt to wheedle in more creative control over what happens to their characters.
 After all, X-Men is one of the comic giant's biggest franchises.
 Letting Fox haphazardly squeeze money out of this limping movie series is helping to tarnish the brand.
-Get in there Marvel and convince the Fox executives they need to be treating the material like
+Get in there Marvel and convince the Fox executives they need to be treating the material like The Dark Knight with innovation, power and gravitas.
+Not slash slash cameo slash NOOOOO!!! like we've been getting.

 3 comments: